Tarmean/tarmean.github.io/branch_and_bound.md

     when False (tellCost 1) -- (-6)
     tellCost 3 -- (-9)

-If at any step our incoming slack isn't sufficient we abort without having to run the rest.
-Because the code is trivial `withMinCost` doesn't carry more information than the bodies, but for branching code or recursive functions we actually need to supply a heuristic.
+If at any step our incoming slack is insufficient, we abort without having to run the rest.
+Because the code is trivial `withMinCost` doesn't carry more information than the bodies, but for branching code or recursive functions we need to supply a heuristic.
 We can then write a rather ugly loop which keeps track of the best solution found so far:

     pickBest :: (Monad m, Cost c o s, Monoid o) => BnB c o s m a -> c -> s -> m (Maybe (a,o))